A Gauge-Theoretic Action Principle for Viscous Incompressible Fluids: Conclusion

-Our approach is conceptually related to the recent work by Tong \cite{Tong1}, who reformulates the shallow-water equations as a (2 + 1) dimensional gauge theory incorporating a Chern-Simons term.
+Our approach is conceptually related to the recent work by ~\cite{Tong1}, who reformulates the shallow-water equations as a (2 + 1) dimensional gauge theory incorporating a Chern-Simons term.
 Both formulations highlight the topological aspects of fluid vorticity and helicity in two spatial dimensions and make use of gauge-theoretic language to describe fluid dynamics.
 However, the key distinction lies in the physical systems and dynamical regimes addressed.
-Tong’s work focuses on the dynamics of shallow water, where compressibility is encoded through height fluctuations and the system is inviscid.
-It features two Abelian gauge fields to represent the conserved height and vorticity of the fluid, and identifies linearized Poincaré waves as relativistic Maxwell-Chern-Simons excitations, as well as coastal Kelvin waves as chiral edge modes.nIn contrast, our model addresses a viscous, incompressible fluid, which incorporates dissipation directly through an explicit viscous term in the action.
+They have focused on the dynamics of shallow water, where compressibility is encoded through height fluctuations and the system is inviscid.
+It features two Abelian gauge fields to represent the conserved height and vorticity of the fluid, and identifies linearized Poincaré waves as relativistic Maxwell-Chern-Simons excitations, as well as coastal Kelvin waves as chiral edge modes.In contrast, our model addresses a viscous, incompressible fluid, which incorporates dissipation directly through an explicit viscous term in the action.
 We employ a single gauge potential $A_{\mu}$ to encode the velocity and vorticity structure of the fluid, the Chern-Simons term playing a central role in capturing the helicity and topological effects.
-The inclusion of viscosity and incompressibility constraints in our formulation extends the gauge-theoretic approach to more realistic and physically relevant scenarios, bridging ideal topological fluid descriptions and real-world fluid behavior.
+The inclusion of viscosity and incompressibility constraints in our formulation extends the gauge-theoretic approach to more realistic and physically relevant scenarios.
+Viscosity is introduced phenomenologically to construct an effective field-theoretical action.
+Our variational framework unifies kinetic, topological (Chern-Simons), dissipative, and incompressibility effects, extending ideal-fluid actions to realistic viscous flows.
+Including viscosity (\(\eta \neq 0\)) transforms the system from conservative to dissipative, capturing key features of real incompressible fluids within an action principle.